New Orleans Saints announce roster moves

-The New Orleans Saints announced today that they have agreed to terms with unrestricted free agent running back C.J.
-Spiller on a four-year contract, traded wide receiver Kenny Stills to the Miami Dolphins in exchange for LB Dannell Ellerbe and Miami’s 2015 third round draft pick and have waived DB Corey White.
+The New Orleans Saints announced today that they have re-signed inside linebacker Ramon Humber to a two-year contract, agreed to terms with unrestricted free agent cornerbackBrandon Browner on a three-year contract and traded guard Ben Grubbs to the Kansas City Chiefs in exchange for Kansas City’s fifth round draft pick in 2015.
 The announcements were made by Saints’ Executive Vice President/General Manager Mickey Loomis.

 Humber, 27, originally signed with the Saints late in the 2010 season and has since been a significant part of the club’s special teams units as well as a valuable contributor to the linebacker corps.
 Voted by his teammates as a special teams captain, he played in 15 games with six starts for the Saints in 2014.
 The 5-foot-11, 232-pounder registered a career-high 51 tackles (42 solo), one sack and one pass defense and also ranked second on the club with 13 special teams stops.
 Overall, as a Saint, he’s played in 60 games with 12 starts and has posted 99 tackles (73 solo), 2.5 sacks, three passes defensed and 47 special teams stops.